-Mr. Richard C. Henriques is currently a Senior Fellow at the University of Pennsylvania with a focus on impact investing.
-He recently served as Chief Financial Officer for the Bill & Melinda Gates Foundation.
-In this role, Mr. Henriques was responsible for finance and accounting, financial planning and analysis, strategic planning, measurement and evaluation, program related investments and information technology.
-Mr. Henriques’ background includes more than 25 years working at Merck & Co., Inc. During this time, he served as Senior Vice President of Finance for Global Human Health, Vice President and Corporate Controller, and Principal Accounting Officer, among other roles.
-Mr. Henriques was responsible for the Corporate Controller’s Group, which provided direct financial support for Merck’s worldwide human health commercial operations.
-Mr. Henriques currently serves as a member of the Board of Directors for The Franklin Institute, the Pennsylvania State Chapter of The Nature Conservancy and Episcopal Community Services (a Philadelphia based social services organization).
-He also recently joined the board of Nativis, a Seattle bases bio-electronics company.
+Mr. Richard Henriques joined Arbutus’s board of directors in December 2014.
+Mr. Henriques is currently a Senior Fellow at the University of Pennsylvania with a focus on impact investing.
+He formerly served as Chief Financial Officer for the Bill & Melinda Gates Foundation with responsibility for finance and accounting, financial planning and analysis, strategic planning, measurement and evaluation, program related investments and information technology.
+Mr. Henriques’ background includes more than 25 years working at Merck & Co., Inc. during which time, he served as Senior Vice President of Finance for Global Human Health, Vice President and Corporate Controller, and Principal Accounting Officer, among other financial management roles.
+Mr. Henriques currently serves as a board member for EMulate Therapeutics, a privately held Seattle based bio-electronics company and Cabaletta Bio, a Philadelphia based publicly listed biotechnology company focused on B cell-mediated autoimmune diseases.
+He is also a member of the board of directors for The Franklin Institute, The Heritage Conservancy in Buck’s County Pennsylvania and Episcopal Community Services (a Philadelphia based social services organization).
 He holds a B.A. in Oriental Studies from the University of Pennsylvania and an M.B.A. with a concentration in Finance from The Wharton School.

-Keith Manchester serves as a Managing Director and Head of Life Sciences for QVT Financial LP, an investment firm, where he has been employed since 2005, and focuses on investments in both publicly traded and privately owned life sciences companies.
-Dr. Manchester also serves as a director of Myovant Sciences Ltd. and of Roivant Sciences Ltd. and Roivant Sciences, Inc. Prior to joining QVT, Dr. Manchester was Vice-President of Business Development from 2002 to 2004 and Director of Business Development from 2000 to 2002 at Applied Molecular Evolution, Inc., a biotechnology company.
+Dr. Manchester has served as a director since March 2015.
+Dr. Manchester is a partner and the Head of Life Sciences for QVT Financial LP, an investment firm, where he has been employed since 2005, and focuses on investments in both publicly traded and privately owned life sciences companies.
+Dr. Manchester also serves as a director of Roivant Sciences Ltd. and Roivant Sciences, Inc. and sits on the Supervisory Board of Medigene AG.
+Prior to joining QVT, Dr. Manchester was Vice-President of Business Development from 2002 to 2004 and Director of Business Development from 2000 to 2002 at Applied Molecular Evolution, Inc., a biotechnology company.
 From 1999 to 2000, Dr. Manchester was an associate at Vestar Capital Partners, a private equity firm.
 From 1997 to 1999, Dr. Manchester was an investment banker in the healthcare group at Goldman, Sachs & Co.
 Dr. Manchester received his A.B. degree from Harvard College and his M.D. degree from Harvard Medical School.